vincevince1006/personal-site/my_collections/_projects/nasa.md

       image2: "/assets/images/case-study/nasa/design-system.png"
     - phase: Design
       description: |
         There was going to be a lot of screens for each release.
 Our product managers had to adjust release timelines based on client expectations.
 Therefore, a simple, re-usable design system that focused on the essential form elements and could be broken down easily for mobile would be our best bet.
-We on-boarded the new developers to the USWDS design system, showing how a lot of elements were already built out and could easily be blended in with the layout customizations for ProSAMS.
+We on-boarded the new developers to the U.S. Web Design System (USWDS), showing how a lot of elements were already built out and could easily be blended in with the layout customizations for ProSAMS.
       findings:
-        - NASA didn't have an official web design standards document when we started
+        - NASA didn't have an official web design standards document when we started.
         - We did an analysis of their other websites and matched both the typography and color palette while mimicking some of their pre-existing print graphics standards.
         - Working with another designer, we came up with a division of workload while agreeing on layout, navigation, and other component standardizations.
         - Aesthetics needed to be kept minimal to focus on meeting user expectations for data collection and NASA policies around SBIR-STTR data collection.